Introduction: The Evolution of Online Learning Collaboration

 When evaluating platforms, prioritize those that offer browser extensions or single sign-on with your university credentials.
 This ensures faster access and better security.
 For example, ScholarNet AI now supports direct integration with Canvas and Microsoft Teams, allowing students to launch study groups without switching tabs or re-uploading materials.

-Additionally, look for tools that auto-sync deadlines and task updates across connected platforms.
+On top of that, look for tools that auto-sync deadlines and task updates across connected platforms.
 This ensures you never miss a group meeting or submission date.
 Always test integration features during the free trial phase to confirm compatibility with your workflow.

 Use AI-Powered Study Assistants to Enhance Group Learning